dyammons/Canine_Leukocyte_scRNA/analysis/README.md

 ### To complete a reproducible run from raw data:
 Retrieve the fastq files from SRA and then align to the canine genome.
 Instructions to download the fastq files can be found in [:file\_folder: input](/input).
 The alignment code is currently not provided, but can be shared if desired.
-Just email the corresponding authors to request.
+If you want it, you can request through GitHub.

 ### To complete a reproducible run from cellranger output count matricies:
 Download the supplementary zip folder on the NCBI GEO project page as decribed in [:file\_folder: input](/input) directory.